AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

 Overview
 ========

-Triton has GPU cards from two different Nvidia generations.
-SL390s G7 nodes with Fermi generation cards (M2050,M2070,M2090) and PowerEdge C4130 servers with newer Kelper and Pascal generations of K80/P100 cards.
+Triton has GPU cards from four different Nvidia generations, as described below.

 Hardware breakdown
 ==================